 This activity supports basic research on the behavior of materials in response to external stimuli, such as temperature, electromagnetic fields, chemical environments, and the proximity effects of surfaces and interfaces.
-Emphasis is on the relationships between performance (electrical, magnetic, optical, electrochemical, and thermal), the crystal structure and defects in the material.
+Emphasis is on the relationships between properties (electrical, magnetic, optical, electrochemical, and thermal), the crystal structure and defects in the material.
 Included within the activity is research to establish the relationship of crystal and defect structures to diffusion and transport phenomena, phase equilibria, and kinetics of reactions.
-Basic research is also supported to develop new instrumentation, including in situ experimental tools, to probe the physical behavior in real environments encountered in energy applications.

 The long term goals of this program are to understand the relationships between material properties and response to external stimuli.
 This can be achieved by determining structure over multiple length scales, with emphasis at the atomic level, and by understanding the response of nanometer and larger features to those external stimuli.
 Studies of the physical response of a single nanometer-scale feature needs to be related to the macroscopic behavior of the material.
 This can often be done with modeling, but further advances are necessary to fully couple the length scales from atomic to macroscopic scale.
 Developing and applying novel experimental, theoretical, and modeling techniques to address these problems will be emphasized.
-Increased investment in plasmonics, metamaterials and organic electronic materials will be considered.
+There is increasing emphasis in plasmonics, metamaterials and organic electronic materials.
 This program also seeks to foster theory, modeling, and simulation activities that address charge and energy transfer; electronic structure calculation; exciton dynamics and transport; and spin dynamics in energy relevant materials.